 A recent study in hospital intensive care units showed that what actually disturbs sleepers is not the magnitude of ‘peak noise’ itself, but the difference between this peak noise and the background noise.
 In reality, this means that by adding white noise to your sleeping environment, you can mask the sound of the unusual noises that would otherwise normally wake you.

 These days, white noise comes in many forms that you can implement at home.
 If you’re flush with cash (and presumably short on sleep) you can purchase a cutting edge 'sleep sound system' for hundreds of dollars.
-However, for others not wanting to spend as big, there are smartphone apps and MP3s easily available that do a similar job.
+However, for others not wanting to spend as big, there are smartphone apps that do a similar job.